Monday, February 29, 2016

 Dismals Canyon leaves nothing… Take nothing…

-Dismals Canyon is a natural landmark registered with the department of Interior $1,000 fine for the removal or defacement of rocks, plants, or animals.
+Dismals Canyon is a natural landmark registered with the Department of the Interior $ with a $1,000 fine for the removal or defacement of rocks, plants, or animals.

 We started our descent down this wooden ramp and several flights of wooden steps into the canyon.

-Phantom Falls There is no waterfall behind you but the rock picks up the sound of the actual falls 250’ downstream and throws the echo down to this spot, which is only 10’ around.
+Phantom Falls.
+There is no waterfall behind you, but the rock picks up the sound of the actual fall250'0’ downstream and throws the echo down to this spot, which is only 10' around.

-The Chickasaws Indiana’s for secret rituals used DANCE HALL this well camouflaged area protected from the sun and the elements.
+The Chickasaw Indians used DANCE HAL for secret rituals, a well-camouflaged area protected from the sun and the elements.

 A tight squeeze

-Witches Cavern a strange and beautiful labyrinth of moss and fern-covered boulders with a large colony of dissimilates resides.
+Witches Cavern is a strange and beautiful labyrinth of moss- and fern-covered boulders, with a large colony of dissimilates residing there.

-Fat Mans Misery The narrow opening 16” wide between the two boulders was the original entrance to the canyon floor.
+Fat Man's Misery.
+The narrow opening, 1" wide", between the two boulders was the original entrance to the canyon floor.

 Crossing the creek

-We walked about three miles and we met Steve Meiji (wearing a black Harley Davidson jacket & chaps) and two of his lady friends (one wearing an orange Haley Davidson Jacket and chaps and the other woman wearing a black jacket and chaps)
+We walked about three miles, and we met Steve Meiji (wearing a black Harley Davidson jacket & chaps) and two of his lady friends (one wearing an orange Haley Davidson Jacket and chaps, the other woman wearing a black coat and chaps)

-Steve helped Madison & others across the creek to Dance Hall.
+Steve helped Madison & others across the creek to the Dance Hall.

 We saw several small white mushrooms growing on the side of trees.